Walmart shopper charged with pulling gun during mask dispute

 Video shows the men were about 10 feet (3 meters) apart and yelling obscenities at each other, when Scavetta raised his middle finger at Estrada, who advanced at Scavetta pointing his umbrella, investigators said.
 Another shopper interceded and Scavetta started to walk away.
 Estrada said something more to Scavetta, who pulled a gun from his waistband and pointed it at Estrada, whose daughter grabbed him by the hand and tried to pull him away.

 Scavetta said Estrada had threatened him and his father and hit him in the forehead with his umbrella’s tip.
 Scavetta, who has a concealed weapons permit, told investigators he pulled his .40-caliber handgun because he feared for his life.
-He said he holstered his gun and he had his father left the store.
+He said he holstered his gun and he and his father left the store.

 He told detectives he felt bad that he had scared Estrada’s daughter by pulling the gun on her father.